-- During their studies at Walden, students may write on the same topic for a second, third, or fourth time; regardless, their writing is expected to reflect new approaches and insights into that topic to demonstrate intellectual growth.
+- During your studies at Walden, you may write on the same topic for a second, third, or fourth time; regardless, your writing should reflect new approaches and insights into that topic to demonstrate intellectual growth.

-If you cite or quote your previous work, treat yourself as the author and your own previous course work as an unpublished paper, as shown in the APA publication manual.
-For example, if Marie Briggs wanted to cite a paper she wrote at Walden in 2012, her citation might look like this:
+If you cite or quote your previous work, treat yourself as the author and your own written document as the source.
+For example, if Marie Briggs wanted to cite a paper she wrote at Walden in 2022, her citation might look like this:

 And in the reference list: